virgesmith/neworder/docs/developer.md

 ## Generating type stubs

-Type stubs can be generated for the C++ module using `pybind11-stubgen`, although manual modifications are needed for the output (e.g. docstrings for overloaded functions are misplaced, numpy types need to be fixed).
+Type stubs can be generated for the C++ module using `pybind11-stubgen`, although manual modifications may be needed, plus numpy types need to be fixed globally.

 ```sh
 pybind11-stubgen _neworder_core --ignore-invalid all